-In our most recent Connectivity Benchmark Report, we surveyed over 951 decision makers (ITDMs), and approximately 90% of IT leaders ranked the adoption of cloud technologies as an “important,” “very important,” or “extremely important” priority for 2017.
+In our most recent Connectivity Benchmark Report, we surveyed over 951 IT decision makers (ITDMs), and approximately 90% of healthcare IT leaders ranked the adoption of cloud technologies as an “important,” “very important,” or “extremely important” priority for 2017.
 Why is this so important to the healthcare industry?
 The typical drivers for cloud adoption (cost savings, better application scalability) are a factor, but there are also industry-specific drivers that have created a sense of urgency around healthcare organizations moving to the cloud.

 Healthcare providers are moving to a value-based paradigm.
 In other words, they are being paid based on the quality of the delivered services instead of just the quantity of services.
 Therefore, healthcare organizations are under increased pressure to deliver better care outcomes.
 Delivering better, more efficient care is tied more closely to the bottom line, and cloud applications hold the potential of improving care outcomes.